Professional sports have evolved with the digital age, and two things have become most relevant for fans.

 The other part is sports leagues must cater to children, and school is solidly in session at the beginning part of their season, as well as the playoffs.
 This is problematic, because it becomes difficult to take children to the game, and simply watch it.

 How can this be fixed?
-Emphasis on the season, and predominately the playoff timing.
+Change the playoff timing.
 Let’s focus on the real estate statement made at the beginning of this piece.
 What else is going on during the World Series?
 Literally, everything.
 Premier League and MLS Soccer, NHL, NBA, NFL, NCAA Football are all happening during the most important moment in the baseball season.
 Why do they try to compete?
 It is like NHL playoffs going on at the same time as the NBA playoffs, but at least the NHL has made concessions as of late and tried to not directly compete for viewers.
 Baseball has a playoff timing problem.

 We talked about what baseball will do, but how does this all work?